Welcome to the newborn to 1 year old page

 The Emotional changes during pregnancy and following childbirth booklet offers advice on emotional wellbeing during pregnancy and beyond.

-If you are struggling with your mental health, you can contact services such as our NHS Northamptonshire Talking Therapies 24/7 Mental Health Number or our Specialist Perinatal Mental Health Service.
+If you are struggling with your mental health, you can contact services such as our NHS Northamptonshire Talking Therapies or our 24/7 Mental Health Number.

 The 0-19 Administration Hub can be contacted by: